-Kitty cats also scratch to express their emotions; whether it’s releasing stressing, stretching, showing happiness or even anger (better that scratch pad than your leg!).
+Kitty cats also scratch to express their emotions; whether it’s releasing stress, stretching, showing happiness or even anger (better that scratch pad than your leg!).

 Felines also use their claws to also mark their territory.
-See, cats have scent glands on the bottom of their paws.
+Cats have scent glands on the bottom of their paws.

 Declawing Your Cat?

 Surgically removing cat’s claws is painful upon healing and can lead to a life of debilitating pain and stress.
 And, cats who are declawed cannot defend themselves.
 So, if they get outside, they are defenseless and may be harmed or worse.

-Declawing a cat is like chopping ripping out all of your fingernails and never having them grow back.
+Declawing a cat is like ripping out all of your fingernails but never having them grow back.
 The tissue where they used to be will always be sensitive scar tissue.

-We agree with the Humane Society, there are other more productive, safer and healthier methods to train or keep cats from tearing up your furniture at home, in your RV home, or even onboard your boat.
+We agree with the Humane Society, there are other “more productive, safer and healthier methods” to train or keep cats from tearing up your furniture in your RV, or even onboard your boat.

 Rehoming Your Cat?

 It breaks my heart for the cat.
 And, it breaks the cat’s heart and spirit as well.
 I mean, how can anyone just throw away a kitty just because it may ruin a sofa or claw a hole in the carpet?

 Rehoming cats is not fair to the cat who’s only doing what nature is telling them.
-And worse, just booting the cat out the door to fend for themselves after being domesticated will shorten their lifespan.
+Worse, just booting the cat out the door to fend for themselves after being domesticated will drastically shorten their lifespan.

 Kitties aren’t a commodity that you can just take back to the store because you think is defective.
 Cats are living, breathing animals with hearts and souls.
-Rehoming a kitty could put them into unnecessary stress which can lead to health issues.
+Rehoming especially an older kitty could put them into unnecessary stress that can lead to serious health concerns.

 Now, that we’ve learned about why cats scratch and why rehoming your cat or declawing your cat is a bad idea, let’s serve up some proven ways how to keep cats from scratching furniture in your RV.